akka/akka/akka-docs-dev/rst/java/stream-integrations.rst

 ``mapAsync`` is applying the given function that is calling out to the external service to each of the elements as they pass through this processing step.
 The function returns a :class:`Future` and the value of that future will be emitted downstreams.
+The number of Futures that shall run in parallel is given as the first argument to ``mapAsync``.
-As many futures as requested elements by downstream may run in parallel and may complete in any order, but the elements that are emitted downstream are in the same order as received from upstream.
+These Futures may complete in any order, but the elements that are emitted downstream are in the same order as received from upstream.

 That means that back-pressure works as expected.
 For example if the ``emailServer.send`` is the bottleneck it will limit the rate at which incoming tweets are retrieved and